 Paul and I made a navigation error and prolonged our trip on Lows Lake; otherwise extending a 15 mile paddle.
 As the rain continued we decided to paddle out to the lower dam and head for home, rather than set up a campsite and leave the next morning.
 We were loaded up by 8:30pm (making a 13 hour day) and drove home to showers and dry clothes.

 Skip and Steve left on Thursday to scout campsites; ending up at Picnic Point, which they said was fine when breezy, but overrun with mosquitoes when the wind died down.
 So they picked an alternative (#37) for those of us that arrived on Friday.
-Kathryn, Gaie and I paddled in Friday afternoon, followed by Dave and Debbie Shoemaker.
+There were a couple of very nice rv parks nearby, probably due to this lovely location, so we decided to take ours there.
+Then Kathryn, Gaie and I paddled in Friday afternoon, followed by Dave and Debbie Shoemaker.
+I’ve always thought this is one of those great family activities for when you want to outdoors, have fun, and get some fresh air.

 After sitting up camp Kathryn and Gaie went fishing with Kathryn catching 7 small bass during the evening session.